thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 export default App;
 ```

+Finally, take a look at the user interface.

 ```shell
 open http://localhost:8000/
 ```

 ### Exercise

-Once everything is working, make an educated guess on how data flows between stateful and stateless components and write it down.
+Once everything is working, played around with the user interface and analyze the code.
+Then, make an educated guess on how data flows between the stateful and stateless components.
+Write down your guess in your words.
+No peaking in the next section either.
+The point is to make a guess now and see how close you are later.
+At this stage, being right or wrong doesn't matter.

 ## How does data flow between stateful and stateless components?